Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Introduction

 In this work, we consider that the star is composed of a fluid core with an elastic crust \citep{Giliberti}.
-The star has two mountains at the magnetic poles of the star \citep{Sousa}.
+The star has two mountains at its magnetic poles \citep{Sousa}.
 We consider two models, one having a spherically symmetric star with mountains and another a deformed star consisting of mountains.
 The presence of the mountains results in the generation of continuous GW signal from the star \citep{Haskell}.
 The emission of the GW signal can be calculated from the change in the mass quadrupole moment \citep{Bonazzola} of the NS.
-As the star goes through a starquake, due to the accumulation of mass on the star's surface, the mass quadrupole moment varies from the initial stage of the star.
-We compare these signals to study a starquake scenario in a star leading to a change in the pre-existing GW signals.
-The study shows that current GW detectors can identify the occurrence of any starquakes. \\
+As the star accumulates of mass on the its surface, the stress on the star surface increases and ultimately the stars suffers a starquake.
+The mass quadrupole moment changes abruptly from the pre-starquake star, changing the GW amplitude abruptly.
+We compare these GW signals to study a starquake scenario in a star leading to a change in the pre-existing GW signals.
+The work studies the possibility of such signals to be detected by present and future detectors. \\

-This paper is organized in the following way: in section \ref{model}, we have introduced our model describing the structure of the crust and core of the star.
+This paper is organised in the following way: in section \ref{model}, we have introduced our model describing the structure of the crust and core of the star.
 We also introduce the orientation of the mountains and the NS model for misalignment.
-Section \ref{results} gives details of the results we obtained and the salient features of our work.
-The conclusion and the summary of this work can be found in section \ref{summary} of this paper.
+Section \ref{results} details the results we obtained and the salient features of our work.
+The conclusion and summary of this work can be found in section \ref{summary}.